-The US National Park system gives visitors access to an immense variety of natural, historical and cultural treasures.
-Whether you enjoy backpacking in a remote wilderness, viewing natural wonders or exploring the history of the United States, you can find a National Park that will be a great vacation destination.
+The US National Park system gives visitors access to an immense variety of natural, historical, and cultural treasures.
+Whether you enjoy backpacking in the wilderness, viewing natural wonders or exploring the history of the US, you can find a great National Park to visit.

 Fly an Unmanned Aircraft (Drone)

-The National Park Service (NPS) banned all drone use in national parks in 2014.
+The National Park Service (NPS) banned drone use in national parks in 2014.
 Most parks continue to follow this policy.
 The few parks that allow model aircraft use on designated fields will still be allowed to do so.
-Check your park's website for current information on unmanned aircraft use before you pack your drone.
+Check your park's website for current information before you pack your drone.